vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 Instructions to back up using this approach are as follows:

-1. Run the following command on each pod that contains volumes that should **not** be backed up using restic
+1. Run the following command on each pod that contains volumes that should **not** be backed up using Restic

     ```bash
     kubectl -n YOUR_POD_NAMESPACE annotate pod/YOUR_POD_NAME backup.velero.io/backup-volumes-excludes=YOUR_VOLUME_NAME_1,YOUR_VOLUME_NAME_2,...
     ```
-    where the volume names are the names of the volumes in the pod sepc.
+    where the volume names are the names of the volumes in the pod spec.

     For example, in the following pod: